brown-band/website/pages/scripts/1979-1980/fall/princeton.md

 bong - the sounds of the bell in Carrie tower\
 and prophylactics - what you wear on your feet when it rains

-The Band makes jive on the field and plays "Colloquial Gas."
+The Band makes jive on the field and plays “Colloquial Gas.”

-:sd[The Band wanders aimlessly in a blob while playing "Classical Gas"]
+:sd[The Band wanders aimlessly in a blob while playing “Classical Gas”]

 Turning from phrases to deoxyribonuclases, the Band looks at the new genes being designed in Wilson Lab.
 Last we heard they were cloning a mutant bacterial strain often known to sport ugly black and orange plaid jackets and funny looking styrofoam hats.
 Oh my God, they’ve escaped!
 We’ve got to neutralize them!
 Quick, splice their genes, unzip their DNA, denature their base pairs, and give them a dose of their own medicine.
-Watch now as the Band forms the famous Brown University Double Rotating "B" and plays "Penicillin from Heaven."
+Watch now as the Band forms the famous Brown University Double Rotating “B” and plays “Penicillin from Heaven.”

-:sd[The band forms a double "B" and each member rotates on his/her own axis.]
+:sd[The band forms a double “B” and each member rotates on his/her own axis.]

 There once was a group that was bland,\
 From New Jersey, a bleak, barren land.\